HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 | `prometheus.alertmanager_enabled` | If set to`false`, the Alertmanager container will not be deployed in the Prometheus pod.
 You can find more information about the Alertmanager [here](/kubernetes/docs/alertmanager/README.md).                                                                                                                                                                                     | `false` |
 | `prometheus.grafana.enabled`      | If set to`false`, the Grafana pod will not be deployed.
 Use these [dashboards](./sd-helm-chart/templates/prometheus/prometheus/grafana/) to display SD metrics to an alternative Grafana server.                                                                                                                                                                                   | `true`  |

+### SD-Healthcheck pod metrics

+The SD-Healthcheck pod includes a Prometheus compilant endpoint with multiple available metrics that are exposed in a prebuilt Grafana dashboard.
+This metrics show the full chart component status depending on the selected filter labels (see [healthcheck pod section](#healtheck-pod-for-service-director)).
+This endpoint and dashboard is available by specifying:

+- `healthcheck.metrics.enabled=true`

+You can see a preview of the prebuilt dashboard [here](/kubernetes/docs/Grafana.md/#sd-healthcheck_metrics)

 ### Additional metrics

-For retrieving the metrics from SD/HPSA you can access the Wildfly management API on port 9991 for `sd-sp` or `sd-cl` pods.
+For retrieving the metrics from SD you can access the Wildfly management API on port 9991 for `sd-sp` or `sd-cl` pods.
 It is activated when you deploy the Prometheus example.
 If you want to access these metrics without deploying the Prometheus example, you have to add two parameters during the `helm install` process:

 `sdimage.metrics.enabled=true, sdimage.metrics_proxy.enable=true`